Moonshine.jl: a Julia package for genome-scale model-based ancestral recombination graph inference: Appendix

 \subsubsection{Markers and positions}

-In addition to the ARG update procedure described at the beginning of this section, another major bottleneck in our method was, somewhat unexpectedly, a function called \code{postoidx}.
-It is the inverse of another function called \code{idxtopos}, which is designed solely to return the position of a given marker, indexed from the leftmost one.
-The term ``inverse'' in that context is used loosely, as only a few positions are associated with a sampled marker.
-For that reason, we define \code{postoidx} formally as a pseudoinverse of \code{idxtopos}:
+In addition to the ARG update procedure described at the beginning of this section, another major bottleneck in our method was, somewhat unexpectedly, a function called \code{pos\_to\_idx} that returns the index of a marker, given its position.
+It is the inverse of another function called \code{idx\_to\_pos}, which is designed solely to return the position of a given marker, indexed from the leftmost one.
+The term ``inverse'' in that context is used loosely, as multiple positions are associated with a given marker.
+For that reason, we define \code{pos\_to\_idx} formally as a pseudoinverse of \code{idx\_to\_pos}: